 Sir David and BBC crew were in Sukau for their documentary filming from 11th-19th October 2011.
 It was a memorable experience for Sukau Rainforest Lodge (SRL) to host and to be the ground handler during their stay here.

-We are pleased to honor Sir David by naming room no.17 after him.
+We are truly proud to honor Sir David by naming Villa no. 9 after him.